 Application hosting is a crucial layer responsible for hosting dApps.
 Once downloaded through the dApp browser, the hosting process makes the applications available through cloud storage for execution.

-The distributed network leverages Software as a Service (SaaS) to host the applications, ensuring easy access and integration across various devices.
+The distributed network influences Software as a Service (SaaS) to host the applications.
+It ensures easy access and integration across various devices.
 This layer provides a risk-free hosting environment with minimal maintenance requirements.

 Decentralized Applications